zamm-dev/zamm/zamm/resources/tutorials/setup/repo/github-workflows.md

           make lint
 ```

-Next, create the test workflow file `.github/workflows/test.yml` with the following contents:
+Next, create the test workflow file `.github/workflows/test.yml`.
+Note again that the tasks asks for Python versions from 3.9 to 3.11, so the `python-version` list will therefore contain entries for Python versions 3.9, 3.10, and 3.11.

 ```
 name: test